haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Proficiency with all martial weapons
  76–90 Bronze 4d4 + 4 Proficiency with all medium armor
  If you blow the horn without meeting its requirement, the summoned berserkers attack you.
 If you meet the requirement, they are friendly to you and your companions and follow your commands.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 226

 Each creature in the area where the fortress appears must make a DC 15 Dexterity saving throw, taking 10d10 bludgeoning damage on a failed save, or half as much damage on a successful one.
 In either case, the creature is pushed to an unoccupied space outside but next to the fortress.
 Objects in the area that aren’t being worn or carried take this damage and are pushed automatically.
 The tower is made of adamantine, and its magic prevents it from being tipped over.
 The roof, the door, and the walls each have 100 hit points, immunity to damage from nonmagical weapons excluding siege weapons, and resistance to all other damage.
 Only a wish spell can repair the fortress (this use of the spell counts as replicating a spell of 8th level or lower).
 Each casting of wish causes the roof, the door, or one wall to regain 50 hit points.